fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 > The `angularjs` folder in the FusionCharts Suite XT package is available from v3.13.0.

-> It is recommended that you copy the `angular-fusioncharts.js` file from `fusioncharts-suite-xt > integrations > angularjs > js` to your project folder.
+> We recommended that you copy the `angular-fusioncharts.js` file from `fusioncharts-suite-xt > integrations > angularjs > js` to your project folder.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt/js` folder: